Generic name: procarbazine [ pro-CAR-ba-zeen ]

-Procarbazine is given with other cancer medications to treat Hodgkin's Disease (a type of blood cancer).
+Matulane is given with other cancer medicines to treat Hodgkin's Disease (a type of blood cancer).

-Procarbazine can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Matulane can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, mouth sores, pale skin).

-You should not take procarbazine if you are allergic to it, or if you have bone marrow suppression.
+You should not take Matulane if you are allergic to it, or if you have bone marrow suppression.

 anemia (low red blood cells);